usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 5. Signature algorithm: `DSA_SHA1`, `RSA_SHA1`, or `RSA_SHA256`.
 6. A Java Keystore (JKS) file, or `MSCAPI` to use a certificate installed in Windows.
 7. The alias of the certificate used to sign.
-8. `true` or `false` — whether external references should be signed.
+8. `true` or `false`: whether external references should be signed.

 ```
 ./scapval.sh -createsigconfig scap-config.xml scap-data-stream.xml scap-data-stream-signed.xml \